sarahbarron/HurlingChampionship2017/README.md

 ## THE NEEDS THIS PROJECT FULFILLS

 ##### There is in the region of 2,300 clubs in Ireland and 330 worldwide.
-Members from clubs are always interested and love to discuss games and statistics are becoming a big part of the game.
+Members from clubs are always interested and love to discuss games and statistics, and statistics are becoming a big part of the game.
 ##### While county teams have private statistics, this project provides the general member the opportunity to interact with my graphs to check the score statistics for the 2017 Hurling Championship.

 ## FUNCTIONALITY